 Some patients who undergo aggressive nasal surgery have the persisting complaint of nasal blockage.
 I see these people in consultation every week.
 It will feel like they are still stuffy or blocked up.
 However when the sniffing in, there is actually a hollow sound heard, and is quite clear that the patient is actually moving […]

-Now amidst the Omicron-wave of infections hitting vaccinated and unvaccinated alike, it is clear in our practice we are seeing a lot of exacerbations of sinus infections.
-COVID-19 often causes sinus and upper respiratory symptoms such as loss of smell, congestion, and a severe headache.
-However this leaves the susceptible person open to sinus infections […]
+Summer ’24 has seen a very strong and prevalent wave of COVID-19 in the Southeast US.
+This variant is the FLiRT-wave of infections hitting vaccinated and unvaccinated alike, it is clear in our practice we are seeing a lot of exacerbations of sinus infections.
+COVID-19 often causes sinus and upper respiratory symptoms such as loss […]

 The numbers may be a little bit dated now, certainly higher in today’s terms.
 A good article from 2012 broke down some of the occupational expenses of untreated hearing loss.
 Most notably, the average employee with any degree of untreated hearing loss earned about $11,000 less than their peers.
 For severe untreated hearing loss this […]